-- When the DataSource resource was configured, container managed persistence was not selected. - To confirm this problem, in the administrative console, browse the properties of the data source given in the NameNotFoundException.
-On the Configuration panel, look for a check box labeled Container Managed Persistence. - To correct this problem, select the check box for Container Managed Persistence. - If container managed persistence is selected, it is possible that the CMP DataSource could not be bound into the namespace. - Look for additional naming warnings or errors in the status bar, and in the hosting application server logs.
-Check any further naming-exception problems that you find by looking at the topic "Cannot look up an object hosted by WebSphere Application Server from a servlet, JSP file, or other client" on page 123.
+- When the DataSource resource was configured, Container Managed Persistence was not selected. - To confirm that this is the problem, in the administrative console, browse the properties of the data source given in the NameNotFoundException.
+On the Configuration panel, look for a checkbox labeled Container Managed - To correct this problem, select checkbox for Container Managed Persistence. - If Container Managed Persistence is selected, it is possible that the CMP DataSource could not be bound into the namespace. - Look for additional naming warnings or errors in the status bar, and in the hosting application server's logs.
+Check any further naming-exception problems that you find by looking at the topic Cannot access an object hosted by WebSphere Application Server (enterprise bean, connection pool, etc) from a servlet, JSP, stand-alone program, or other client.